 |Terms||Applications first accepted||Initial Filing Period|

-- Have a qualifiable minimum eligibility index (see Catalog, pg.
-37), and
+- Have a qualifying minimum eligibility index (see Catalog); and

-- Have completed with grades of "C" (2.0) or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see "Subject Requirements" below).
-Courses must be completed prior to the first enrollment in the California State University.
+- Have completed with grades of "C" or better each of the courses in the comprehensive pattern of college preparatory subject requirements also known as the "a-g" pattern (see "Subject Requirements" below).

-The CSU requires that first-time freshmen applicants complete, with grades of "C" (2.0) or better, a comprehensive pattern of college preparatory study totaling 15 units.
-A "unit" is one year of study in high school.
+The CSU requires first-time freshmen applicants complete, with grades of "C" (2.0) or better, a comprehensive pattern of college preparatory study totaling 15 units.
+A "unit" is equal to one year of study in high school.

 - 2 years of social science, including 1 year of U.S. history, or U.S. history and government.